MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Instructions/Labs/Case Study2B EX 1 & 2.md

 - *Create a sales order with commission, and then check the registered sales commission on the sales order.*

-- *Create a customer trade agreement for specific customers, a specific item and for a certain date range.*

-- *Generate rebates and process rebate claims for payment.*

 Exercise \#1 Enter and confirm sales order
 ------------------------------------------